Constantine Phaulkon: Rise to power

-In 1683 Phaulkon suggested a plan to King Narai for the construction of the fort of Mergui in polygonal European style, which was strongly opposed by Kosa Lek.
-Lek was later accused of receiving bribes from peasants who did not want to be drafted into the Mergui construction and was later flogged with rattan sticks under the King's orders.
-Lek died due to the injuries inflicted on him about a month later in July, and his properties were later confiscated.
-King Narai offered Lek's former position to Phaulkon, which he declined and instead accepted the advisory role to the Malay noble Okya Wang, who had assumed the position.
+In 1683, Phaulkon suggested to King Narai to construct the fort of Mergui in the modern polygonal style, which was popular in Europe, which was strongly opposed by Kosa Lek.
+Lek was later accused of receiving bribes from peasants who did not want to be drafted into the construction of the fort and was later flogged with rattan sticks on the King's orders.
+Lek died due to the injuries he sustained about a month later in July, and his properties were confiscated.
+King Narai offered Lek's former position to Phaulkon, which he declined and instead accepted an advisory role to the Malay noble Okya Wang, who had assumed the position.

-In 1686, Phaulkon was a commander in the royal forces during the suppression of the Makassar Revolt.
+In 1686, Phaulkon was made a commander in the royal forces during the suppression of the Makassar Revolt.
 He personally led the troops during the fighting and was almost killed in combat.
-In the aftermath of the suppression, Phaulkon oversaw the punishments of the rebel prisoners as well as deserters.
+In the aftermath, Phaulkon oversaw the punishments of rebel prisoners as well as deserters from the royal army.